muratguzel/letsrate/README.md

 ### Future Of The Letsrate Gem

-This gem will be updated next week with many features.
+This gem will be updated on very early 2015  with many features. :) You can send me a message if you want to be a part of it.

 ## Instructions